Crieff Town Hall

 Crieff Town Hall is a municipal building in the High Street, Crieff, Perth and Kinross, Scotland.
-The structure, which is currently used as a tourist information centre and museum, is a Category B listed building.
+The structure, which currently accommodates the Crieff and Strathearn Museum, is a Category B listed building.

 History

 The first municipal building in the town was a tolbooth in the High Street which was completed in 1665.
 The tolbooth was furnished with a clock and bell which were donated by Lord John Drummond, brother of James Drummond, 2nd Duke of Perth, in the early 18th century.
 A newer bell was cast by Stephen Miller and Company of Glasgow and installed in the tolbooth in 1821.
 By the early 19th century, the tolbooth was dilapidated and it was demolished in 1842 in anticipation of a new town hall being erected on the same site.
 The tolbooth bell was recovered for use in the new building.

 The new building was designed in the Scottish medieval style, built in rubble masonry with ashlar dressings and was completed in 1850.
 The design involved an asymmetrical main frontage of four bays facing west along the High Street.
 The second bay from the left, which slightly projected forward, was formed by a two-stage tower with an arched doorway with voussoirs surmounted by a coat of arms in the first stage.
 There was an arched window with voussoirs in the second stage and a set of clock faces high up above.
 The tower was surmounted by a cornice broken by some louvered gablets, with a pyramid-shaped spire and a weather vane above.
 The bay to the left was blind, while the two bays to the right were fenestrated by sash windows on the ground floor and by tall arched windows on the first floor, with stepped gables above.
 Internally, the principal rooms were the prison cells in the basement and the council chamber on the first floor.
 A marble panel commemorating the life of the former Baron of the Exchequer, Sir Patrick Murray, was installed inside the building.